 - Preheat the oven to 375℉.

-- In a large mixing bowl, combine the blueberries, peaches, sugar, lemon juice, vanilla extract, and flour.
+- In a large mixing bowl, combine the blueberries, peaches, sugar, lemon juice, salt, vanilla extract, and flour.
 Toss gently to coat the fruit evenly.

 - Pour the fruit mixture into a 10-inch cast iron skillet and spread it out evenly.